bigdragonsoft/stock-quote/README_en.md

 ### GUI Version Exclusive Features

-- **System Tray**: Minimize the application to the system tray and use the global hotkey `Ctrl+Alt+Z` to quickly hide/show the window.
+- **System Tray**: Minimize the application to the system tray.
+On Windows systems, you can use the global hotkey `Ctrl+Alt+Z` to quickly hide/show the window.
 - **Advanced Data Display**:
   - **Pre/Post-Market**: Freely choose whether to display pre-market and post-market prices for US stocks.
   - **Trading Status Filter**: One-click filter to show only the symbols that are currently in their trading session.